 Projects in Indian Country

-For work proposed in or around Native nations located within Idaho or Montana, or to serve large proportions of Native people in these two states, the Foundation considers the existing relationships between the applying entity and those they propose to serve or those with whom they propose to collaborate.
-Specifically, we will want to understand:
+For work proposed in or around Native nations located within Idaho or Montana, or to serve large proportions of Native people in these two states, the Foundation considers the existing relationships between the applying entity and those they propose to serve.
+We also ask whether the applying entity is Native-led.
+If it is not, we want to understand:

-For non-Native-led organizations: indicators of local support for this entity working within their community;
+- Indicators of local support for this entity working within Native communities;

-If the organization and its project staff are located outside the community it proposes to serve, we will request a description of the frequency with which project staff will travel to the community.
+- If the organization and its project staff are located outside the community it proposes to serve, how often project staff will travel to the community and how long they will stay.